What Can I Use Instead Of Butcher Paper For Sublimation?

 Hey guys, you know how we’ve been throwing out all that used butcher paper after our sublimation projects?
 Well, I’ve found some neat ways we can reuse the sheets multiple times to cut down on waste even more.

-See also How To Make Sublimation Earrings?
+See also How To Sublimate A Garden Flag

 Cover Up Old Designs: